Skip to content

 Is Authentication the same thing as Apostille?

-Absolutely, yes.
+In a sense, yes.
 In countries like Nigeria that are not members of the Hague Apostille Convention, authentication serves the same purpose and carries the same authority as the apostille stamp, worldwide.
 People use different terms to describe authentication - including attestation.
 Generally, to apostille a document in Nigeria is the same thing as to authenticate, attest, or certify the document.

 Do I have to authenticate the original document or a copy of it?